NO PETS ALLOWED IN FESTIVAL AREA!!

 Another benefit the Festival provides to our community is the exposure of tens of thousands of people to the attractions that Fallbrook has to offer.
 Having people who do not live in Fallbrook come here to enjoy our community, get to know its beauties, and be exposed to all the offerings we have entices them to return again some day in the future.

 People come to Fallbrook for this event from all over the United States.
 The day-of-event zip code research shows an average of 38% of the attendees live outside of San Diego County.
 Attendees have come from states as far away as Massachusetts, Washington, and Kentucky.
 Attendees also arrive from many different nearby counties, including Riverside, San Bernardino, Orange and Los Angeles counties.
 The majority of visitors to the Avocado Festival arrive from San Diego County communities.

 The Fallbrook Avocado Festival has achieved 100,000 average day-of-event attendance for many years, mostly for the Main Street festival area.
-There are also a large number of people who also visit other venues the same day to view exhibits and demonstrations at the Fallbrook Airpark, Fallbrook Historical Museum, and Fallbrook Gem and Mineral Museum.
+There are also a large number of people who also visit other venues the same day to view exhibits at the Fallbrook Historical Museum and Fallbrook Gem and Mineral Museum.

 The economic benefit of the Avocado Festival, estimated at over a million dollars in sales, is another traditional method of measuring the success of the day.
 Many Fallbrook Main Street merchants open their businesses on Sunday to welcome new customers.
 Non-profit groups also use the Festival to provide information about themselves and to generate funds for future activities.
 A number of local businesses that do not have Main Street offices operate booths to attract potential clients.